 Jefferson Center is the private 501(c)(3) not-for-profit community mental health center serving Jefferson, Clear Creek and Gilpin counties (metro-Denver and the foothills communities) since 1958.
 Clients are predominantly low income, with Medicaid coverage, or uninsured/underinsured, however the client mix includes all payor sources such as Medicare and private insurance.
 All age ranges, from infants to seniors, are served, with a variety of specialty programs.
 Jefferson Center’s Doctoral Psychology Internship Training Program promotes the professional development of its interns by providing a wide range of hands-on experiences with diverse clientele, preparing them to provide the highest quality treatment to individuals struggling with a wide range of psychological and behavioral disorders.

 Internships are full time, starting in the end of August, and consist of a Major Clinical rotation and Minor Rotations each semester.
 The Major Rotations are sixteen to twenty hours weekly and change after six months to maximize the intern’s experience.
-Interns choose from five Major Rotations: 1) Older Adult Services, 2) Adult Services, 3) Family Services, 4) Centro Dones, and 5) Early Childhood Family Services.
-There are 3 required Minor Rotations: 1) Emergency – 8 hours per week for 6 months, 2) Research Rotation 4 hours per week over 12 months and 3) Psychological Assessment 6 – 8 hours per week for 12 months.
+Interns choose from six Major Rotations: 1) Older Adult Services, 2) Adult Services, 3) Integrated Care, 4) Family Services, 5) Centro Dones, and 6) Early Childhood Family Services.
+There are 3 required Minor Rotations: 1) Emergency – 8 hours per week for 6 months, 2) Innovation/Research Rotation 4 hours per week over 12 months and 3) Psychological Assessment 6 – 8 hours per week for 12 months.
 For the Psychological Assessment rotation interns will complete 6 integrated batteries.
-There is also a Specialty Minor – Innovation Team (8 – 10 hours).
 Interns will also have the opportunity to supervise a doctoral extern or master’s level intern over the course of the training year.

-Work is conducted at a variety of settings across Jefferson Center outpatient offices, and due to COVID-19 currently most services are being done remotely with the exception of some psychological assessment and crisis.
+Work is conducted at a variety of settings across Jefferson Center outpatient offices, and due to COVID-19 services are being done in a hybrid model and interns are onsite 2 - 3 days on average.
+Crisis rotation is 100% on site due to the nature of the work.
+Psychological assessment hours are done in a hybrid model.
 Interns also participate in individual supervision and training seminars.